ndd21/PHYS281/docs/gravity.md

 $\vec{A}_{n+1}$ as soon as we have updated the positions to
 $\vec{R}_{n+1}$.
 For velocity-dependent forces, $\vec{A}_{n+1}$ can
-be approximated by first stepping forwards using any of the algorithms mentioned above, calculating the accelerations, and then applying the Verlet update scheme.
+be approximated by first stepping forwards using any of the algorithms mentioned above, calculating the accelerations using Newton's second law of motion, and then applying the Verlet update scheme.

 Beyond these algorithms one can also consider higher-order methods such as the well-known